robatwilliams/unit-testing-AtoZ/README.md

 it.only('disables the button when the form is invalid', () => {});
 ```

 Useful for reducing execution time and test runner output clutter when working on a specific area of functionality.
 Also for debugging a single test.
+A lint rule can be used to avoid forgetting to remove a focus marker.

 🧐 ESLint: [jest/no-focused-tests](https://github.com/jest-community/eslint-plugin-jest/blob/master/docs/rules/no-focused-tests.md)